datahoarder/leso_1033/README.md

 ## (╯°□°）╯ ┻THE━DATA┻

-If you just want the data, you can download it from here:
+If you just want the data as a plaintext, comma-delimited file with nearly __195,000 rows, you can download it from here:

 [raw/master/stash/compiled/leso-1033.csv](https://github.com/datahoarder/leso_1033/raw/master/stash/compiled/leso-1033.csv)

-This is a plaintext, comma-delimited file with nearly __195,000 rows.__
+__CAVEAT:__ I make __no guarantees__ for the accuracy of this dataset.
+I have not double-checked the numbers so it's up to you to confirm them.
+This repo contains the original files.
+And you can of course read and run the code and reproduce it yourself.
+At the very least, make sure you multiply the __Quantity__ column by the __Acquisition Value__ when calculating totals...

 ### (ಠ_ಠ) What does the data look like?